starwarsgeek1138/smt-pod/index.md

 # SMT-V: The Society for Music Theory Videocast Journal

 SMT-V is the open-access, peer-reviewed video journal of the Society for Music Theory.
-Founded in 2014, SMT-V publishes video essays that showcase the latest research in music theory in a dynamic, audiovisual format.
+Founded in 2014, SMT-V publishes video essays that showcase research in music theory in a dynamic, audiovisual format, presented so as to have the potential to engage both specialists within the field as well as interested viewers outside the music theory community.
 The journal features a supportive and collaborative production process, and publishes three to four videos per year.
 [Read more about SMT-V here.](about)

 <hr>